Tiger ausf. E : Mufflers

 Muffler

-This extension pipe, a full 500mm long, was used on the well-known Tiger "100" and at least one other tank.
+This extension pipe is a full 500mm long and was used by the 502nd on Tiger "100" and at least one other tank.

-In January 1943, starting on hull 250082 [1, see 3.4.1.14] , a solution to this problem was built into new Tigers.
+In January 1943, starting on hull 250082 [1, see 3.4.1.14] , a standard solution to this problem was built into new Tigers.
 Sheet-metal guards were added to the hull surrounding each muffler, so that they would not be visible when glowing in the dark.
-A baffle plate was added to the top to deflect the flames sideways into the guard.
-This diagram shows the top of the muffler; the guard plate is supported on five posts using the old bolt positions.
-The chain of the locking pin was now attached to the base of the valve hinge [2] .
+A baffle plate was added to the muffler itself to deflect the flames sideways.
+This diagram shows the top of a muffler; the baffle plate is supported on five tubes.
+Long bolts run through the tubes, terminating in the M12 threaded holes in the muffler.
+Thus, the baffle plate could be backfitted to existing Tigers.

 In September 1943, the submersion ability of the Tiger was dropped.
-Mufflers were built without the flapper valve, as shown here.
-The diagram also shows the top of the muffler cylinder, which now had a 80mm hole in a plain flat plate.
+Mufflers were now built without the flapper valve, as this model shows.

-Of the Tiger hulls surviving in museums, only the Sturmtiger in Kubinka still has its original flapper valves.
-I have no data from that tank, therefore my diagrams are somewhat crude.
+Of all the Tiger hulls surviving in museums, only the Sturmtiger in Kubinka still has original flapper valves.

 [3] Survey by Marc Groth of Sturmtiger in Munster